Michaël Cuisance: Bayern Munich

 On 17 August 2019, Cuisance signed for Bundesliga club Bayern Munich for a fee of nearly €10 million until 2024.
 He made his debut on 31 August in a 6–1 win against Mainz 05, when he came on as a substitute for Thiago in the 79th minute.
 On 27 June 2020, Cuisance scored his first Bundesliga goal in a 4–0 win against VfL Wolfsburg.

 On 4 July 2020, Cuisance won the 2019–20 DFB-Pokal cup when he was named as an unused substitute in the 4–2 victory against Bayer Leverkusen.
 On 23 August, he became a Champions League winner, as an unused sub, in a 1–0 win against PSG in the UEFA Champions League final, the win saw Cuisance complete the treble after winning the 2019–20 Bundesliga with the side.

 He also won the 2020 UEFA Super Cup on 24 September 2020, when he was named as an unused substitute in the 2–1 win against Sevilla.

 On 1 October 2020, he failed a medical test prior to a proposed transfer to Leeds United; thus, he remained at Bayern Munich.
 Cuisance however claimed after signing for Marseille that he did not fail the medical at Leeds, with Marseille's Head of Football stating "We did not find any issues with his medical", "He is completely available, at 100 per cent."

 Marseille (loan)

 On 5 October 2020, Cuisance joined Marseille on a one-year loan with an option to buy.
 He scored his first goal for the club, an 88th-minute winner, after coming on a substitute in a 1–0 win over Rennes on 10 March 2021.

 Venezia

 On 3 January 2022, Cuisance signed for Venezia until 2025.

-Sampdoria (loan)
+Loan to Sampdoria

 On 30 January 2023, Cuisance joined Sampdoria on a loan without an option to buy.

+Loan to VfL Osnabrück

+On 1 September 2023, recently-promoted 2.
+Bundesliga side VfL Osnabrück announced the signing of Cuisance on a year-long loan from Venezia.

+Although Osnabrück were relegated, Cuisance had some good performances, including in a 2-1 win over Hamburger SV after which he was named in the league's team of the week by Kicker.

+Hertha BSC

+Cuisance joined Hertha BSC in June 2024, signing a contract until 2027, for a fee of €300,000.
+He scored his first goal for the club on August 31, 2024, the winning goal in a 4-3 win against 1.
+FC Kaiserslautern.
+Since joining Hertha, Cuisance has been noted for his professionalism and work ethic, which had been often criticised in the past.